Records Management Compliance Checklist

 check-boxes-png-8

-Have these audits been scheduled and implemented to occur on a periodic basis appropriate for your organization?
+Have these audits been scheduled and implemented to occur periodically appropriate for your organization?

 check-boxes-png-8